-- The extra communication channel in the Paramount allows the user to change settings, validate the meter, or log data (with SageCom) without disconnecting the meter from the network.
+- The extra communication channel in the Paramount allows users to change settings, validate the meter, or log data (with SageCom) without disconnecting the meter from the network.
 Therefore, a network trunk with many meters can run Modbus (or BACnet or HART) to a PLC, building management system, or SCADA system.
-The meters do not have to go off-line when modifying or validating a meter.
+The meters do not have to go offline when modifying or validating a meter.

-- Class 1 Div 1 – The Prime has a NEMA 4 enclosure, while the Paramount has an explosion-proof NEMA 4X enclosure with standard Cl I Div 2 and optional Cl I Div 1 approval (Groups B, C, D, T6).
+- Class 1 Div 1 – The Prime has a NEMA 4 enclosure and Cl I Div 2 rating, while the Paramount has an explosion-proof NEMA 4X enclosure with Cl I Div 2 (standard) and optional Cl I Div 1 approval (Groups B, C, D, T4).

-- HART Communication Protocol – The Paramount is the only Sage meter that offers the option for HART Communication Protocol.
+- HART Communication Protocol – The Paramount offers the option for HART Communication Protocol.

-- Bluetooth Connectivity – Bluetooth connectivity between the Paramount meter and SageCom coming SQ/DQ 2021.
+- Bluetooth Connectivity – The Paramount offers the option of Bluetooth connectivity between the meter and SageCom.

 Improved Terminal Enclosure

 - The Paramount has silk-screened wiring labels within the terminal enclosure, permitting easy identification.

 - The Paramount has a separate AC voltage strip within the terminal enclosure to avoid confusion with the 24 VDC terminal strip.

 - The Paramount terminal enclosure has a 3‐position switch allowing internal or external isolated power to the 4‐20 mA or non‐isolated power.